pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

             the address through which Drainer provides the service (-addr="192.168.0.13:8249") -c int
             the number of the concurrency of the downstream for replication.
 The bigger the value, the better throughput performance of the concurrency (1 by default).
-        -config string
+        -cache-binlog-count int
+            the limit on the number of binlog items in the cache (65536 by default) -config string
             the directory of the configuration file.
 Drainer reads the configuration file first.
             If the corresponding configuration exists in the command line parameters, Drainer uses the configuration of the command line parameters to cover that of the configuration file.